-Here’s how to stay safe and make it home in one happy, healthy piece after hitting the slopes this winter.
+Here are some recommendations on how to stay safe and make it home in one happy, healthy piece, after hitting the slopes this winter.

-Deaths on the slopes are rare, especially compared with other sports; in the 2015/2016 season, there were 39 reported fatalities, which compares favorably with 1,000 deaths caused by cyclist-auto collisions in 2014, as reported by the National Safety Council.
-But that doesn’t give you the greenlight to throw caution down the wind and take the next gondola up to that triple black diamond trail.
+Deaths on the slopes are rare, especially compared with other sports.
+According to the NSAA, there were 37 reported fatalities in the 2017/2018 season, a decrease of 19% from the previous year.
+But, that doesn’t give you the green light to throw caution to the wind and take the next gondola up to that triple black diamond trail.

-According to Stop Sports Injuries, an advocacy group founded by the American Orthopedic Society for Sports Medicine, the American Society of Orthopaedic Surgeons and others, the most common injuries seen on the slopes are:
+According to the Sports Trauma and Overuse Prevention (STOP) Sports Injuries Campaign, an advocacy group founded by the American Orthopaedic Society for Sports Medicine, the American Academy of Orthopaedic Surgeons and others, the most common injuries seen on the slopes are:

 Call for an Appointment